komodorio/komoplane/README.md

 ## Roadmap

-Milestone 1: Local helm install, images in registry, user analytics
+Milestone 1: Local helm install

 help buttons in page header to explain and link to CP learning